gwangmu/cisa/README.md

 # Introduction

-CISA is a static analysis framework that supports an incremental analysis over the `git` commit history.
+CISA is an LLVM-based IR static analysis framework, supporting an incremental analysis over the `git` commit history.

 The basic philosophy: do some costly static analyses (e.g., indirect call graph